moonyl/ffmpeg.js/README.md

 * `ffmpeg-h264.js` - Version allowing direct access to avcodec to play live H264 video stream.
 Other codecs can easily be added in the makefile

+Before building any of these target, install emscripten and don't forget to execute `source ./emsdk_env.sh` before calling `make`

 ## Version scheme

 ffmpeg.js uses the following version pattern: `major.minor.9ddd`, where: